nicolasochem/tzip/proposals/tzip-16/tzip-16.md

     - references to other standards implemented,
     - off-chain “views” (Michelson functions to query the contract), and
     - custom extensions.
-- an optional entry-point to validate metadata information
+- an optional entry-point to validate metadata information.

 The standard is meant to be extended/specialized by other TZIPs, for instance by adding fields to the JSON format of the metadata or imposing certain off-chain